nervousapps/BabyBearChat/README.md

 # BabyBearChat
-HTTP secure chat using NodeJS and ReactJS
+HTTP secure chat using NodeJS and ReactJS, with MondoDB database.